dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  There was never an angry man that thought his anger unjust.
+  Life is 10% what happens to you and 90% how you react to it.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1213 days)
+## 🌟 Experiences (1214 days)

 ### 🧮 Programming languages